ongzhixian/nglearn/_docs/06-deployment.md

 So, yeah, the value provide seems to be directly replaced.

 ### Add support for deep-linking

+IMPORTANT!
+Without the rewrite rules, when you enter an arbitrary URL like "http://localhost/travel-app/page4", it will return HTTP 404!
+This may mislead you into thinking that the component (page) is not working or not imported (from a library) into the project.

 Deep-linking allows user to navigate directly to a page by typing the route into the address bar instead of using the Angular routing.
 For traditional (file-based) web-servers, this is a problem because it typically finds the resource (file) indicated by URL to return to requestor.